showengineer/rusty-interaction/README.md

 **This library is not done.
 Use for production not yet recommended**

 Although it's usable and supports most of the features, it still requires work and things are subject to change.
-## Install instructions
+## Getting started
-Add this dependency entry to your `cargo.toml` file:
+To install this library, add this dependency entry to your `Cargo.toml` file:
 ```toml
 rusty-interaction = "0"
 ```
+Take a look at the [documentation](https://docs.rs/rusty_interaction) and the [examples](/examples) to get yourself familiar with using the library.
 ## Contributing
 More than welcome! :D